 Needs of the organisation

-Get the attention of media producers in the Arctic and encourage them to follow the Green Ice Camera (GIC) work procedures in their productions.
+Attract the interest of producers in the Arctic and promote the adoption of Green Ice Camera (GIC) work procedures in their productions.

 Fulfilment of the needs

 rebranding, communicating professionalism and experience

 strategy to support GIC ambitions

 structure for their web design to guide users through specified stages (marketing funnel) to the desired actions

 GIC underwent a rebranding to convey professionalism and expertise, and avoid being seen as a project aimed solely at younger audiences.

 The new brand also allows to keep the doors open and expand its reach to other forms of media produced in the Arctic, such as photography, music, and theatre, if needed in the future.

 The rebranding also helps to avoid the risk of being labeled as “greenwashing,” which can lead to skepticism and mistrust from consumers who are wary of green claims that lack substance.
 By removing the word “green” from their name, GIC is better positioned to establish a reputation for effective and credible sustainability practices, especially since they are not yet widely recognized globally for their long-term activities.

 GIC aims to become a leading certification mark for sustainably produced media across the entire Arctic region.
 The new name and brand identity convey a clear message about the organization’s mission and the way films are produced, helping to increase awareness and influence beyond GIC’s current circles.